The Top Tax Strategies to Boost Your Business Value

 4. Smart equity compensation

 Equity compensation can be exercised strategically — after the options or grants have real value and well before an IPO — to minimize taxes.
-We’ll want to know about the Alternative Minimum Tax (AMT) and whether it applies.
+Understand the Alternative Minimum Tax (AMT) and whether it applies.
 Tax advisors can talk through how to optimize the timing and amount.
 (Self-employed retirement plans may also come into play here).

 Value boost: Well-managed equity compensation plans show fiscal responsibility and foresight — both appealing traits to potential investors or buyers.